Read about our update schedules here.

 Patterns Anti-Patterns

-- Recovery protocols are practiced on regular intervals
+- Recovery protocols are practiced at regular intervals.

-- Teams know what services in production they are responsible for owning
+- Teams know which services in production they own and are responsible for.

-- Recovery protocols don't exist or aren't practiced on regular intervals
+- Recovery protocols don't exist or aren't practiced at regular intervals.

-- It is unclear what teams are responsible for different services in production
+- Which teams own and are responsible for the different services in production isn't clear.

 In your documentation:

-- Exit criteria for incident responses exist in your SLOs and are clear
+- Exit criteria for incident responses are included in SLOs and are clear.

 In your documentation:

-- Exit criteria for incident responses do not exist
+- Exit criteria for incident responses don't exist.

-- Elevated permissions are not assigned, or assigned ad hoc
+- Elevated permissions aren't assigned, or if they are, are assigned ad hoc.

-- Incident response permission sets and authorizations are not listed
+- Incident response permission sets and authorizations aren't listed.

 In your org:

-- Setup Audit Trail shows designated recovery testers have logged into testing environment on agreed upon time and have followed recovery test scripts
+- Setup Audit Trail shows that designated recovery testers logged into the testing environment at the agreed-upon time and followed recovery test scripts.

 In your org:

-- Session-based permission sets do not exist for incident response, or are not authorized for support staff to use
+- Session-based permission sets don't exist for incident response, or if they do, support staff aren't authorized to use them.

-- Setup Audit Trail shows designated recovery testers have not logged into the testing environment or did not follow recovery test scripts
+- Setup Audit Trail shows that designated recovery testers didn't logged into the testing environment or didn't follow recovery test scripts

 In your test plans: